Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 The Model Context Protocol (MCP) provides a standardized way for LLMs to access and utilize information from different sources, interact with tools, making it easier to build AI applications that can interact with external LLM and network management systems.

-MCP has been seen as rapid adoption technology in the consumer field.
+MCP has been seen as rapid adoption internet technology.
 The application of MCP in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
 By establishing standard interfaces for tool encapsulation, intent translation, and closed-loop execution within the network management system, MCP enables AI
 Agents to have:

 - Unified operation abstraction through normalized MCP tool definitions